MonashProteomics/MaSpeQC/README.md

 Consult the MySQL documentation for instructions on starting a database server for your system.
 https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing

-## Processing Raw Files
-Make sure the database has been activated, then open a console window, navigate to  _/mpmf-pipeline/.venv/Scripts_ and type `activate.bat`.

-This will activate the Python environment needed to process raw files.
-QC runs can now be triggered from the _/mpmf-pipeline_ directory with the command `python MPMF_Process_Raw_Files.py` and the following __3 arguments__:
-- EXPERIMENT TYPE: metabolomics/proteomics
-- NUMBER OF RUNS: The number of most recent runs to process (-1 equals process all).
-- EMAIL ALERT: Y/N for whether to send notification emails or not.

-eg. `python MPMF_Process_Raw_Files.py "metabolomics" "10" "Y"`
-eg. `python MPMF_Process_Raw_Files.py "proteomics" "-1" "N"`

-## Starting MaSpeQC
-After 5 QC runs have been processed for a machine, it is available for viewing in MaSpeQC.
-To start using MaSpeQC:
-- Open a console window, navigate to the __mpmf-server__ directory.
-- Type `npm start`
-- Open a browser window at your _localhost_ to start using MaSpeQC
-- __NOTE__: An attempt will be made to establish a _https_ connection, however if this fails a _http_ connection is established.
-Modify the location of certificate/key in the _www_ file to establish a _https_ connection.

 ## File Formats and Directory Structure
 The raw QC input files are required to be stored in __instrument_name__ (defined in configuration) folders in the input folder specified during configuration.
  ```